ComputationalMusicologyDurham/.github/profile/README.md

-# Computational Musicology Durham
+# Music Computing Durham
-Information and material around Computational Musicology research at Durham University
+Information and material around the Music Computing Lab at Durham University